DC Minyan: History

 The DC Minyan first began meeting in February 2002, at Luna Books, a bookstore in Dupont Circle.
-Its original founders were a mixture of young Jews from Judaism's Conservative movement and the Modern Orthodox group within Orthodox Judaism, who were in search of a setting for worship that combined traditional prayers and rituals with an egalitarian approach to the inclusion of women.
-(The four original founders actually had "been raised" within three movements of Judaism—Orthodox, Conservative, and Reform, but at the time of their meeting, two were attending Conservative synagogues, and two were attending Orthodox synagogues.)
+Its founders were a mixture of young Conservative and Modern Orthodox Jews, who wanted to re-set worship that combined traditional prayers and rituals with an egalitarian approach to the inclusion of women.

-As the congregation grew, it moved to its present location, The Washington, D.C.
-Jewish Community Center, in the late Spring of 2002.
-For special occasions, such as worship services for the High Holy Days, when space requirements or scheduling needs make it impossible to use the Center, the congregation has used a number of other nearby buildings, including the Westin Embassy Row Hotel.
+As the congregation grew, in late Spring 2002 it moved to the Washington D.C.
+Jewish Community Center.
+For special occasions, such as worship services for the High Holy Days, when space requirements or scheduling needs make it impossible to use the Center, the congregation used a number of other nearby buildings, including the Westin Embassy Row Hotel.

 Worship, education, and community life

-Programs at the DC Minyan include guided individual study; study group including the DC Beit Midrash (cosponsored by the DCJCC); celebrations of life-cycle events; and volunteer opportunities, often linked to programs at the DCJCC.
-The congregational website offers audio files for individual prayers and prayer services, to help individuals learn "synagogue skills" that include leading the service or a portion of it, and reading from the weekly Torah portion and haftarah (the weekly portion from the Prophets).
+DC Minyan programs include guided individual study; study group including the DC Beit Midrash (co-sponsored by the DCJCC); celebrations of life-cycle events; and volunteer opportunities, often linked to programs at the DCJCC.
+The congregation's website offers audio files for individual prayers and prayer services, to help individuals learn "synagogue skills" that include leading the service or a portion of it, and reading from the weekly Torah portion and haftarah (the weekly portion from the Prophets).

 Hospitality is also stressed as a foundational concept for community, and programs offered in this area include initiatives that coordinate invitations for Sabbath or holy day meals between those seeking a place and those with a place at their table to offer.